-On the other hand, the presence of expert directors could increase the chance of individual director liability via the "responsible corporate officer" doctrine (often dubbed the Park doctrine, after the leading precedent).231 Under that doctrine, company officials who bear a responsible relation to a violation of certain rules can be found criminally liable even without proof of mens rea.
+Outside of corporate law, the presence of expert directors could increase the chance of individual director liability via the "responsible corporate officer" doctrine (often dubbed the Park doctrine, after the leading precedent).
+Under that doctrine, company officials who bear a responsible relation to a violation of certain rules can be found criminally liable even without proof of mens rea.
 Normally, scholars cabin discussion of director liability to the Caremark doctrine and private litigation, thinking that application of the responsible corporate officer doctrine in criminal enforcement is limited to top officers such as the Chief Compliance Officer or the Chief Financial Officer.
-But the more directors enter the sandbox of operational corporate decisions,232 the bigger the overlap between Caremark and Park becomes.233 Consider for example the safety expert director and the cyber expert director.
-To the extent that these directors' roles spill over into operational, managerial realms, they may be subject to direct liability for their companies' violations in these realms.
+But the more directors enter the sandbox of operational corporate decisions, the bigger the overlap between Caremark and Park becomes.
+On the extent that these directors roles spill over into operational, managerial realms, they may be subject to direct liability for their companies' violations in these realms.

-Similar dynamics could be in play in securities fraud litigation, where more and more cases these days are based on claims that the company misstated its ESG risks.234 Such cases usually come down to determining whether corporate insiders knew of a high probability of an ESG risk of substantial magnitude.235 Adding directors who are experts in cyber, for example, may reflect an expectation that the company now monitors cyber risks at a high level.
-This could make it more difficult on the defendants to claim that they were unaware of such risks.236
+Similar dynamics could be in play in securities fraud litigation.
+More and more cases these days are based on claims that the company misstated its ESG risks.
+Such cases usually come down to determining whether corporate insiders knew of a high probability of an ESG risk of substantial magnitude.
+Adding directors who are experts in cyber, for example, may reflect an expectation that the company now monitors cyber risks at a high level.
+This could make it more difficult on the defendants to claim that they were unaware of such risks.
+One could even envision a future scenario where investors sue the company for misstating its directors' expertise: say that company X discloses that it has a carbon emission expert, a cyber expert, and a product safety expert on its board.
+Now company X suffers a colossal pollution, or privacy, or safety failure.
+And it turns out in retrospect that company X's directors were experts in name only (they self-checked boxes in skill matrices simply because they had limited experience